Support is essential for families

 You will be better prepared for dealing with the health system if you understand how it operates in your local area.

-Most areas are now covered by regional mental health services, which have their own clinics and 24-hour assessment and treatment teams to help people in their own homes.
-People are generally admitted as in-patients to psychiatric wards only when they are severely unwell.
+Most areas are now covered by region-specific mental health services, which have their own community-based clinics, hospital services and 24-hour assessment and treatment teams to help people in their own homes.
+People are generally admitted as in-patients to psychiatric wards only when they are severely unwell, but many hospitals also offer outpatient programs.
 There may also be separate services for people under 18 or over 65.

 Case managers and carer consultants